maher-naija-pro/AWS-Glue-Terraform/README.md

 ## Getting Started
 ---
 To get started, follow these steps:
-1. : What to do
+1. : terrafrom apply

-   `cmd`
-   // Insert code example here

-3. : What to do

-   `cmd`
+2.
 ## License
 ---
 This project is licensed under the [MIT License](LICENSE).